-CGST, SGST, and IGST has replaced all the above taxes.
+CGST, SGST, and IGST have replaced all the above taxes.

-However, the chargeability of CST for Inter-state purchase at a concessional rate of 2%, by issue and utilisation of c-Form is still prevalent for certain Non-GST goods such as:
+However, certain taxes such as the GST levied for the inter-state purchase at a concessional rate of 2% by the issue and utilisation of ‘Form C’ is still prevalent.

 - Petroleum crude;